On Dehornoy's representation for the Yang-Baxter equation: Abstract

 \section{Abstract}

-This article investigates Dehornoy's monomial representation for structure groups and Coxeter-like groups of a set-theoretic solution to the Yang-Baxter equation.
-Using the brace structure of these two groups and the language of cycle sets, we relate the irreducibility of monomial representations to the indecomposability of the solutions.
-Furthermore, in the case of an indecomposable solution, we show how to obtain these representations by induction from explicit one-dimensional representations.
+This article investigates Dehornoy's monomial representations for structure groups and Coxeter-like groups associated with a set-theoretic solution to the Yang--Baxter equation.
+Using the brace structure of these groups and the language of cycle sets, we prove that the irreducibility of the associated monomial representations is equivalent to the indecomposability of the underlying solutions, except when the Dehornoy class is two.
+For indecomposable solutions, we show that these representations are induced from certain explicitly constructed one-dimensional representations.